alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial.md

 ## Next
 This concludes the introductory tutorial into the `application` language, and hopefully begins your journey in the world of Alan.
+We've only touched the basics: you can now create your own data model and generate an app for it.
-We've only touched the basics; there is still a lot to discover.
+But, there is still a lot to discover.

-An additional tutorial for the `application language` will be made available soon.
+An additional tutorial for the `application` language will be made available soon.
-In that tutorial we will show you how you can express computed values, use commands, and more.
+In that tutorial we will show you how you can express computed values, commands, and more.

 For now, to learn more about the `application` language, we recommend you [read the docs](/pages/docs/model/89/application/grammar.html).
 The documentation gives an overview of *all* features that the `application` language supports.